The erythrocyte membrane plays a critical role in the maintenance of the biconcave shape and integrity of the red cell.

 Hereditary spherocytosis (HS) is characterized by osmotically fragile, spherical erythrocytes.

-HS occurs in all race groups but is ...
+HS occurs in all race groups but is the ...